onflow/docs/docs/evm/cadence/direct-calls.md

 ### Sending Transactions to Flow EVM

-To send transactions to the FlowEVM, use the `run` function which executes RLP-encoded transactions.
+To send transactions to Flow EVM, use the `run` function which executes RLP-encoded transactions.
 RLP (Recursive Length Prefix) encoding is used to efficiently encode data into a byte-array format, suitable for Ethereum-based environments.
 Here's an example of wrapping and sending a transaction:

 ```
 import EVM from <ServiceAddress>